Lusito/typed-ecstasy/docs/guide/README.md

 yarn add typed-ecstasy typed-signals
 ```

-## Enable Annotations and Reflection
+## Enable Decorators and Reflection

 Since typed-ecstasy uses dependency injection, we'll need some extra work if you don't have this set up yet: